ChristianSi/lytspel/README.md

   a plural (and hence written «ics») even if the corresponding singular form (ending in /Ik/) is unknown or rarely used, e.g. «astrofisics, diyanetics» ‹astrophysics, dianetics›.
-This is for consistency with the many cases where «ics» /Iks/ indeed marks a plural or quasi-plural, e.g.
+This is for consistency with the many cases where «ics» indeed marks a plural or quasi-plural, e.g.
   «ilectronics» ‹electronics› from «ilectronic» ‹electronic›.
-* For consistency with forms derived by appending «li» ‹ly› to words ending in «cl» ‹cal› (e.g. «practiclli» ‹practically› from «practicl» ‹practical›), all forms derived by appending ‹ally› (pronounced /@li:/ or /li:/) to words ending in «c« are written «clli», e.g. «baissiclli» ‹basically› from «baissic» ‹basic›, «specificlli» ‹specifically› from «specific» ‹specific›.
+* For consistency with forms derived by appending «li» ‹ly› to words ending in «cl» ‹cal› (e.g. «practiclli» ‹practically› from «practicl» ‹practical›), all forms derived by appending ‹ally› (pronounced /@li:/ or /li:/) to words ending in «c« are written «clli», e.g. «baissiclli» ‹basically› from «baissic» ‹basic›, «specificlli» ‹specifically› from «specific».

 Stress marking in derived words: